 John Ekeoma is a man with a smile that’s larger than life.
-He is a first generation Nigerian immigrant who entered the U.S. with nothing more than hope and the sheer determination required to secure a brighter future for himself.
+He is a first-generation Nigerian immigrant who entered the U.S. with nothing more than hope and the sheer determination required to secure a brighter future for himself.

-For 2 years, John struggled to make ends meet by working odd jobs earning anywhere from $50-$100 a week.
+For two years, John struggled to make ends meet by working odd jobs earning anywhere from $50-$100 a week.
 In his spare time, he visited hiring fairs in search of the elusive career he so desperately sought after…a permanent position earning a livable wage.

 It was one such endeavor that led John to a Build Cobb Partnership information session.
 He jumped at the opportunity and applied for the class.
 In just 4 short weeks, John learned the skills and earned the credentials necessary to begin his career in the construction industry.

 Each class graduates with a hiring fair.
 John was employed by Precision Concrete Construction, Inc. earning $14.50 an hour and is now truly living the American dream!